2008 Western India bombings: Blast

-The Malegoan blast occurred near a hotel at Bhikku Chowk, Maharashtra.
+The Malegaon blast occurred near a hotel at Bhikku Chowk, Maharashtra.
 The bombs were allegedly fitted onto a Hero Honda motorcycle and rigged to detonate.

 The Modasa blasts, resulting in the death of a 15-year-old boy as well as injuries to several others, was the result of a motorcycle bomb that detonated near a mosque at the Muslim-dominated Sukka Bazaar.
 The incident took place around 21:26 when special Ramadan prayers (tarawih) were being offered inside the mosque.

 Aftermath

-IBN reported that after the blast a mob of 20,000 Muslims gathered near the blast site, following which the state of Maharashtra deployed Reserve Police Force to prevent any mob violence.
+IBN reported that after the blast a mob of 20,000 Muslims gathered near the blast site, following which the state of Maharashtra deployed the Reserve Police Force to prevent any mob violence.
 The police brought the situation under control after a brief clash with the mob.
 Gujarat announced plans to deploy police in heavy numbers during the garba festivities.

 Investigation

 Mumbai Police deployed Anti Terrorism Squad to assist the local investigating authorities in Malegaon.
 Police say that unsophisticated, crude bombs, identical to those that detonated in Delhi 3 days before, were used.
 The investigation was led by Mumbai Anti Terrorism Squad chief Hemant Karkare, who was later killed in the 2008 Mumbai attacks.

 Police across India, especially in Delhi, received a number of hoax calls and SMSes, hampering the investigation.
 On 5 October, police said they had arrested a man in connection to the bombings.
 Press Trust of India reported that further investigations were under way, with more arrests expected.